cipick/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### identify

 !!!note
-    Starting from release v1.7.0, identify events with only set operations will be batched and sent with fewer events.
-This change won't affect running the set operations.
-There is a config `identifyBatchIntervalMillis` for managing the interval to flush the batched identify intercepts.
+    Starting in release v1.7.0, the SDK batches `identify` events that contain only `set` operiatons.
+This results in fewer sent events and doesn't impact the running of the `set` operations.
+Use the `identifyBatchIntervalMillis` configuration setting to manage the interval at which the SDK flushes batched identify intercepts.

 --8<-- "includes/sdk-identify-reduction.md"